thredded/thredded-workgroup/README.md

 //= require thredded-workgroup
 ```

+### Configuration

+**Reveal on hover?** The last topic shown in the thredded workflow top level pages is by default condensed when too long and revealed by click.
+You can also have it reveal on hover.
+This requires adding a data attribute in the layout (e.g. the body, or another high container element), as <div data-thredded-condensable-hover="reveal">.
+You can preview this behaviour in the demo, by adding `?hover=reveal` to the url.

 ## Master vs Released versions

 NB: if you are using the master version rather than a release version